Big-play Penn State roars past Utah 35-21 in Rose Bowl

 The victory was a fitting finale for Clifford, the sixth-year senior who finally added a memorable bowl performance to his slew of Penn State career passing records in his 51st game.
 Clifford also became the winningest quarterback in school history with his 32nd victory, passing Trace McSorley.

-Franklin called a timeout with 2:30 left to allow a hero’s farewell for Clifford, who waved at the standing ovation from Penn State’s white-clad fans while his teammates applauded.
+Franklin called a timeout with 2:30 left to allow a hero’s farewell for Clifford, who waved at Penn State’s roaring, white-clad fans while his teammates applauded.

 “I’m just so thankful for this place,” Clifford said.
 “I can’t put it into words.
 It’s so amazing.
 I just love Penn State so much.”